krinjalpaudel/Web-Services/README.md

-College Management API Project
+#College Management API Project

-Subject: Web Services and Application
+##Subject: Web Services and Application

-Student:
+##Student:

-Name: Krinjal Paudel
+##Name: Krinjal Paudel

-Roll No: 201715
+##Roll No: 201715

-Semester: 8th
+##Semester: 8th

-Faculty: Software
+##Faculty: Software

+--

-Project Overview
+##Project Overview

-This is a Django REST Framework-based backend system designed to manage core data for a college environment.
+This is a **Django REST Framework**-based backend system designed to manage core data for a college environment.
 The project provides API endpoints to manage:

 -Departments